Fourier multipliers on graded Lie groups: Preliminaries

 \end{definition}

-Although the definition of a Rockland operator would make sense on a homogeneous Lie group (in the sense of \cite{FS}), it turns out (cf. \cite{miller}, see also \cite[Lemma 2.2]{TElst+Robinson}) that the existence of a (differential) Rockland operator on a homogeneous group implies that the homogeneous group may be assumed to be graded.
-This explains why we have chosen to restrict our presentation to graded Lie groups.
+Although the definition of a Rockland operator would make sense on a homogeneous Lie group (in the sense of \cite{FS}), it turns out that the existence of a (differential) Rockland operator on a homogeneous group implies that the homogeneous group may be assumed to be graded (cf. \cite{miller,TElst+Robinson}, see also \cite[Proposition 4.1.3]{FR-monograph}).
+This explains why we have chosen the setting of graded Lie groups for this paper.
 Helffer and Nourrigat proved \cite{helffer+nourrigat-79} the Rockland conjecture, that is, that Rockland operators are all the hypoelliptic left-invariant differential operators on a given graded Lie group.
-Hence Rockland operators may be viewed as an analogue of elliptic operators (with a high degree of homogeneity) in a non-abelian subelliptic context.
+Hence Rockland operators may be viewed as analogues of elliptic operators or more generally hypoelliptic operator (with any degree of homogeneity) in a non-abelian context.

-Some authors may have different conventions than ours regarding Rockland operators: for instance some choose to consider right-invariant operators and some definitions of a Rockland operator involve only the principal part.
+Some authors may have different conventions than ours regarding Rockland operators: for instance some choose to consider right-invariant operators and some consider operators which are not necessarily homogeneous.
+However, the choice of conventions does not interfere with the study of the objects in themselves.

 \begin{ex} In the stratified case, one can check easily that any (left-invariant negative) \emph{sub-Laplacian}, that is

 is a Rockland operator. \end{ex}

 \begin{ex} On any graded group $G$, it is not difficult to see that the operator